 Land sellers and investors are constantly trying to find new ways to reach buyers through land marketing tactics.

 The advent of the internet makes this easy in some ways, but it also complicates your task since you must now compete with many others to push your content to the forefront of people’s feeds.

 So how can you maintain your land marketing prowess?

 What are some actionable land marketing ideas to enhance the ones you’re already using?

-Well, we’ve got 51 different ideas that can support you as an online and offline marketing expert.
+Well, we’ve got a ton of different ideas that can support you as an online and offline marketing expert.

 Let’s get started!